rainforestapp/rainforest-cli/README.md

 site IDs with the `sites` command.
 Sites can be configured at https://app.rainforestqa.com/settings/sites.
 - `BROWSER IDS` - Comma separated list of browsers for this test.
 You can reference your available browsers with the `browsers` command.
+If left empty or omitted, your test will default to using your account's default browsers.
 - `TAGS` - Comma separated list of your desired tags for this test.
 - `OTHER COMMENTS` - Any comments you'd like to save to this test.
 All lines beginning with `#` will be ignored by Rainforest unless they begin with a supported data field,